Research

 • The gerrymandering score: State drawn maps=0, Advisory commissions=50, IRC=100

-• A primary type score: Closed=0, closed and semi-closed=25, Semi-closed=50, Open=75, Nonpartisan=100
+• A primary type score: Closed=0, Varies by Party=25 (Closed and Semi-closed or Closed and Semi-closed), Semi-closed=50, Open=75, Nonpartisan=100

 VPI Sources: